danieldunderfelt/react-response/README.md

-import { RouterContext } from 'react-router' // Import if using a custom render function import routes from './routes' // React-router routes import Html from './helpers/Html' // Your template component import { ReactServer, Template, Route, Response, serve, createServer, Middleware, Static, Favicon } from 'react-server'
+import { RouterContext } from 'react-router' // Import if using a custom render function import routes from './routes' // React-router routes import Html from './helpers/Html' // Your template component import { ReactServer, Template, Route, Response, serve, createServer, Middleware, Static, Favicon } from 'react-response'

 /* Note that you need to install 'serve-favicon' and other middleware if you want to use them. */